higgi13425/rmrwr-book/_book/io70-r_cmd_line.md

 ```

 You can also create a file with data inside it with the `cat >` command.
 Type in the following lines into your Terminal window.
-When complete, type control-D to be done.
+When complete, type control-D to be done and return to the Terminal prompt.
 `cat` stands for concatenate.